tomferg/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
 My name is Thomas Ferguson, and I'm currently a postdoctoral researcher at the University of Alberta in Edmonton, Alberta, Canada.
+My research is focused on how we make the decisions we do.
+More specifically, I'm interested in how people are able to integrate information about complex environments in order to guide their actions, with a particular emphasis on how people learn from feedback.
+In my research I use neuroimaging (specifically electroencephalography) in conjunction with computational modelling to understand decision making and reinforcement learning.
+I am also interested in how people find their way around their environment (navigational cognition).
+Some of my previous work has examined the effects of stress on navigation strategy and performance, and the role of reward learning in navigation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.